 4. Packet up?
 Pack it in

 Find a local supplier of bulk grocery staples that you can weigh out yourself at the store to take home in minimal packaging.
-Buy dried fruit, mini pretzels, nut-free granola and the like to store in jars at home and decant into Tupperware for lunches, and you’ll do away with all those panic purchases of overpriced, individually wrapped little kids’ snack bags.
+Buy dried fruit, mini pretzels, nut-free granola and the like to store in jars at home and decant into food containers for lunches, and you’ll do away with all those panic purchases of overpriced, individually wrapped little kids’ snack bags.

 In the same vein, forego expensive packets of popcorn for your own homemade version that’s easy to store and even easier to make.
 Add dried fruit to the popcorn mix for bonus variety and nutrition and to make pricier dried fruit go further.